publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.20.1] - 2019-04-16 =

+* Fix PHP warning regarding missing variable reference
+* Fix custom statuses not being available for Quick/Bulk post editing
+* Fix publish time being displayed on any post regardless of its status on Calendar
+* Fix missing default value for the Display Publish Time calendar option
+* Fix a performance issue caused by duplicated DB queries calls on Calendar

 = [1.20.0] - 2019-04-08 =